AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 For example, we have published an asset from AEM Assets to Brand Portal to validate the configuration.

-1. Follow the steps (from 1 to 4) as shown in the [Test Configuration](#test-configuration) section and navigate to the distribution agent page.
+1. Follow the steps (from 1 to 4) as shown in the **Test connection** section and navigate to the distribution agent page.
 1. Click **[!UICONTROL Logs]** to view the processing and error logs.

    ![](assets/test-bpconfig5.png)